syvb/iter.ca/content/post/dropped-email/index.md

 > 221 2.0.0 Bye
 ```

-(I don't know why that log shows the response to the EHLO before the request)

 The TLS handshake was completing successfully, and the ProtonMail mail server was able to speak enough TLS to send a `QUIT` command, but it wasn't delivering any mail - it was just immediately quitting.
 What could be causing this behavior?

 ## Maybe it was caused by the Let's Encrypt certificate?